 The Company entered into a contract with Empresa de Generacion Electrica San Gaban S.A. for the supply of power for the construction and operation of the Ollachea Project.
 The supply of power contract included certain minimum power usages in the event that construction of Ollachea had not commenced by June 2015.
-In March 2015, the Company amended the power contract deferring the requirement to make minimum power usage payments for twelve months, until June 2016.
-As compensation for deferring the minimum power usage requirements for twelve months, the Company agreed to pay fixed monthly compensation for a period of nine and a half years starting six months after Ollachea commences production.
+In March 2015, the Group amended the power contract deferring the requirement to make minimum power usage payments for twelve months, until June 2016.
+As compensation for deferring the minimum power usage requirements for twelve months, the Group agreed to pay fixed monthly compensation for a period of nine and a half years starting six months after Ollachea commences production.
 The monthly compensation amount will vary depending on the start date of the construction of Ollachea, but could be as high as \$11,000 per month for a total amount of \$934,000 over the nine and a half year period.
 The term of the agreement was extended 5 years to start the construction stage with no penalty or minimum monthly payments.
-If the Company chooses to terminate the power supply agreement prior to the commencement of production, there would be a penalty of approximately \$2,400,000.
+If the Group chooses to terminate the power supply agreement prior to the commencement of production, there would be a penalty of approximately \$2,400,000.
 The contract was extended until March 2022.

-Claims for wrongful dismissal have been filed against one of the Company's subsidiaries in Peru.
-As at 30 June 2017 the Company has made an accrual of \$190,000 related to this matter.
+Claims for wrongful dismissal and alleged damage to personal reputation have been filed against one of the Company's subsidiaries in Peru by a former executive and a former employee.
+The Company has made an accrual of \$190,495 in respect of these claims as at 31 March 2017.